-Note: For information on connecting actuators, see DX or DX2 Sensor Packages (on page 62).
+Note: For information on connecting actuators, see DX Sensor Packages (on page 55) or DX2 Sensor Packages (on page 53).

 - 1. Choose Device Settings > Event Rules > + New Action - 2.
 Select "Switch peripheral actuator" from the Action list. - 3.
 In the Operation field, select an operation for the selected actuator(s). - Turn On: Turns on the selected actuator(s). - Turn Off: Turns off the selected actuator(s). - 4.
 To select the actuator(s) where this action will be applied, select them one by one from the Available Actuators list. - To add all actuators, click Select All. - 5.
 To remove any selected actuator from the Selected Actuators field, click that actuator's X. - To remove all actuators, click Deselect All.